mgoblin/rust_rest_example/docs/part1/rust_basics/day2/functions.md

 Newton computation algorithm of number's X square root is a series of approximatons.
 As a first guess is X/2.
 And next guess can be compute as
 G2 = (G1 + X/G1) / 2, where G1 is a previous guess value, G2 is a current guess.
 Guesses is making until the previous value and the current value differ by a specific amount, for example 0.01.
 This specific amount is computational difference between math defined and computed square root value of X.

-Next consider one of natural algorithm calculation algorithm.
+Next consider one of natural logorithm calculation algorithm.

 ln(x) = ln( (1 + y) / (1 - y) ) = 2y * (1/1 + 1/3 y<sup>2</sup> + 1/5 y<sup>4</sup> + 1/7 y<sup>6</sup>  + ...)